1. What should I do in times of market volatility? Should I continue to invest?

 If you know you’ll need some of your money in the short term, it may be wise to sell some of your holdings.
 What often happens is that investors want to sell at the wrong time, meaning when the share prices are at their lowest.
 If you have a good reason to sell your holdings, we recommend that you do it in a systematic way over a set period of time.
 In times of high volatility, there will be ups and downs in the market even in the short term.
 When you sell your holdings at different times, you are more likely to get a higher selling price on average than if you sold all your holdings in one go.

-3. I do not have investments yet.
-Is now a good time to start investing?
+3. I don’t have any investments yet.
+Is this a good time to start saving in funds?

-When there’s a lot of anxiety and uncertainty in the markets, you may want to take a break from your regular monthly savings until the situation gets better.
-But the problem is it’s difficult to know exactly when everything will be back to normal.
+When there’s a lot of anxiety and uncertainty in the markets, you may want to take a break from your regular monthly saving until the situation gets better.
+But the problem is it’s difficult to know exactly when this will happen.
 In other words, you may easily miss the turnaround.
 Investors naturally want to buy when share prices are low but it’s impossible to know when they’ve truly hit their trough.
-If you continue to save in funds as usual, you will pay less and less for your fund units and you will be well-prepared for the market recovery.
+If you continue monthly saving as usual, you will be well-positioned for the market recovery.

 5. Can I lose all my savings?